Micky-Ad/Employee-Tracker/README.md

 # Employee Database Tracker
-A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 # Features for the App
 -----------------------------------------------------------------------
 -	A command-line application that accepts user input.